i-doit/api-client-php/README.md

 ### Self-defined Request

-Sometimes it is better to define a request on your own instead of using pre-defined methods provided by this client.
+Sometimes it is better to define a request on your own instead of using pre-defined methods provided by this API client library.
 Here is the way to perform a self-defined request:

 ~~~ {.php}
 use bheisig\idoitapi\API;